curiouspeterson/shifted-admin/documentation/dev-status.md

 7. Optimize performance
 8. Enhance developer experience

-Regular reviews and updates to this plan are recommended as new best practices emerge.
+Regular reviews and updates to this plan are recommended as new best practices emerge